near-examples/coin-flip-examples/README.md

 ## Example Game

-> There are several other branches with different completed contracts that you can use as reference:
+> In this example repo there are several other branches with different completed contracts that you can use to help you learn:

 - `coin-flip-skeleton` contains the skeleton code for the coin flipping game
 - `coin-flip-finished` contains the finished code for the coin flipping game